andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 SELECT pg_prewarm('solid_cache_entries');
 ```

 Adjust `random_page_cost` for query planning purposes.
 The default value was created in the era of rotating hard disks, not modern fast SSDs.
-Some folks recommend adjusting random_page_cost to be equal to `seq_page_cost`.
+Some folks recommend adjusting the value to be equal to `seq_page_cost`.

+Note that this is a database wide value.
+The goal is to increase the proportion of index scans.
 ```sql
 ALTER SYSTEM SET random_page_cost = 1.1;
 ```